ivan1993spb/snake-server/README.md

 Output message types:

 * *game* - a message payload contains game events.
 Game events have a type and a payload:
-  Game events contain information about creating, updating, deleting of game objects on a playground.
   ```
   {
     "type": "game",